convox/docs/docs/reference/app-parameters/LogDriver.md

 Setting the value to blank (`""`) disables all log collection.
 No CloudWatch log group is created and no syslog driver is configured.

 The Rack also has a `LogDriver` parameter that controls logging for the Rack infrastructure itself.
-The app-level parameter only affects this application's services and timers.
+The app-level parameter only affects this application's Services and timers.

 ```bash
 $ convox apps params set LogDriver=Syslog